 Instructions

-2. Whisk the oil, agave, egg, yogurt, and vanilla together in a medium bowl until combined.
-In a large bowl, whisk the flour, baking powder, baking soda, salt, and cinnamon together.
-Pour the wet ingredients into the dry ingredients and mix with a large wooden spoon or rubber spatula until combined.
+- In a large bowl, whisk the flour, baking powder, baking soda, salt, and cinnamon together.
+Pour the wet ingredients into the dry ingredients and whisk to combine.
 Avoid overmixing.
-Fold in the zucchini, orange zest, and walnuts.
+The batter is thick.
+Fold in the zucchini, orange zest, and add-ins (if using).

 Notes

-4. Yogurt: I use plain nonfat Greek yogurt.
-You can use low fat or full fat instead.
+- Yogurt: I use plain 2% or nonfat Greek yogurt.
 Vanilla or honey flavors would work wonderfully here!

-5. Zucchini: If your zucchini is extra wet, give it a few blots before adding to the batter.
+- Zucchini: If your zucchini is extra wet, blot it a bit before adding to the batter.

 Reader Comments and Reviews